Solar neutrino physics: Solar neutrino physics

 The local density of the galactic dark matter (DM) halo is known to be around $0.4\ {\rm GeV}/{\rm cm}^{3}$ in the solar system.
 As the Sun moves in the halo, it can capture DM particles that fall into its gravitational potential well and scatter with normal matter particles or, in the presence of DM self-interactions, with DM particles.
 The theory of DM being captured by the Sun or other large celestial bodies has been developed since the 1980s~\cite{Spergel:1984re,Gould:1987ju,Gould:1987ir}.

 The accumulation of DM in the Sun can be used to constrain DM annihilation, which may produce various SM particles, including quarks, leptons, etc. While most of them cannot escape the Sun except for neutrinos, they may decay to neutrinos and other final states.
 Hence neutrinos from DM annihilation in the Sun could be used to constrain or probe DM properties---see, e.g.,~Refs.~\cite{Blennow:2007tw,Zentner:2009is,Bell:2011sn,Rott:2012qb,Bernal:2012qh,Busoni:2013kaa,Chen:2014oaa,Guo:2015hsy,Gorham:2015rfa,Lawson:2015cla,Gaidau:2018yws,Gupta:2022lws}.
 Most of these studies focused on Weakly Interacting Massive Particles (WIMP), which is so far the most extensively studied DM candidate.
 The mass of WIMP typically varies from a few GeV to hundreds of GeV, implying that neutrinos from WIMP annihilation should have similar energies (i.e., around the same orders of magnitude).
 It requires that neutrino detectors have the capability to detect high-energy neutrinos within the above energy window\footnote{Within this energy window, the dominant background is atmospheric neutrinos, which could be reduced by improving the directional resolution.
-However, as has been studied in Refs.~\cite{Arguelles:2017eao,Ng:2017aur,Edsjo:2017kjk}, cosmic rays scattering off solar atmosphere generate a similar neutrino background known as {\it solar atmospheric neutrinos}, which is an irreducible background. }.
+However, as previously discussed, solar atmospheric neutrinos remain as an irreducible background even if the direction can be well measured. }.
 An interesting exception is Quark Nugget Dark Matter~\cite{Gorham:2015rfa,Lawson:2015cla}, which leads to neutrino signals in the 20--50 MeV range.

 Several experiments have conducted searches for neutrinos from DM annihilation in the Sun, including Super-Kamiokande~\cite{Super-Kamiokande:2015xms}, IceCube~\cite{IceCube:2016yoy,IceCube:2016dgk}, and ANTARES~\cite{ANTARES:2016xuh}.
 All experiments found no significant excess, putting stringent constraints on WIMP-proton cross sections.
 In particular, the most stringent limits on spin-dependent (SD) WIMP-proton cross section are obtained from these experiments.
 Figure~\ref{fig:DM} shows the 90\% C.L. upper limits on SD and spin-independent (SI) WIMP-proton cross sections reported by Super-Kamiokande~\cite{Super-Kamiokande:2015xms}.
 Depending on the mass and the annihilation channel of WIMP, the limits vary from $10^{-38}\sim10^{-40}\ {\rm cm}^{-2}$ and $10^{-40}\sim10^{-43}\ {\rm cm}^{-2}$ for the SD and SI cross sections, respectively.
 The SI bounds are generally weaker than those from direct detection due to the coherent enhancement of large nuclei in the SI case.